Thoseyearsbrian/Aegis/Docs/en-US/README.md

 6. **Liability Limitation**: The project author shall not be held liable for any direct or indirect losses (including but not limited to data breaches, service interruptions, or security failures) arising from the use, duplication, or distribution of this project.
 7. **Right to Modify**: The project author reserves the right to update, modify, or remove any part of this project or disclaimer at any time without prior notice.
 You are advised to regularly check the repository for the latest version.

-Author’s Statement: This project does not engage in malicious activities, does not include hidden backdoors or monitoring mechanisms, does not promote proxy services, and contains no obfuscated or harmful logic.
+**Author’s Statement**: This project does not engage in malicious activities, does not include hidden backdoors or monitoring mechanisms, does not promote proxy services, and contains no obfuscated or harmful logic.
 All rule contents are written in plain text, fully commented, structured clearly, and hosted solely within this repository for community review, audit, and traceability.

 ## **🏅 License**